abizovnuralem/go2_omniverse/README.md

 ## ROS2 SDK

-You can use https://github.com/abizovnuralem/go2_ros2_sdk or https://github.com/unitreerobotics/unitree_ros2 as a basement for your ROS2 setup.
+You can use https://github.com/abizovnuralem/go2_ros2_sdk as a basement for your ROS2 setup.

 ## Select custom env